PhilChodrow/PIC16A/syllabus.md

 In either case, I will match you with a group of students in a similar situation.
 You will be responsible for working out an alternative meeting time over Zoom.

 Discussion sections will include **graded** group work, including exercises and creative problem-solving.
-This graded work is the basis of your participation score. **The lowest two grades from discussion assignments will be dropped.** You are expected to consult the [expectations for working in groups](http://philchodrow.github.io/PIC16A/groups/) prior to the first Discussion section of the quarter.
+This graded work is the basis of your participation score.
+Your Discussion activities are graded on participation: if you've put in 50 minutes of solid effort, you'll get full credit.
+Generally, you'll only receive less than full credit if you didn't attend Discussion (in which case you'll receive a 0 for that day). **The lowest four grades from discussion assignments will be dropped.** You are expected to consult the [expectations for working in groups](http://philchodrow.github.io/PIC16A/groups/) prior to the first Discussion section of the quarter.

 ### Missing a Discussion Section